vanhoangkha/Networking-fundamentals/Day51_DHCP_Snooping.md

 ---

-DHCP Snooping Cấu hình
+DHCP Snooping Configuration

 ![image](https://github.com/psaumur/CCNA/assets/106411237/729466dc-9432-47d2-8799-652fa064b058)

-Switch 2’s Cấu hình
+Switch 2’s Configuration

 ![image](https://github.com/psaumur/CCNA/assets/106411237/8d6cacb8-ffd8-4cf0-bd96-fe9978377989)

-Switch 1’s Cấu hình
+Switch 1’s Configuration

 ![image](https://github.com/psaumur/CCNA/assets/106411237/bb11e4fd-a340-4dd3-a6f5-3cd280fc5a13)

 DHCP Snooping RATE-LIMITING

-- DHCP Snooping can limit the RATE at which DHCP messages are allowed to enter an Giao diện
+- DHCP Snooping can limit the RATE at which DHCP messages are allowed to enter an Interface
-- If the RATE of DHCP messages crosses the configured LIMIT, the Giao diện is `err-disabled`
+- If the RATE of DHCP messages crosses the configured LIMIT, the Interface is `err-disabled`
-- Like with Cổng Bảo mật, the Giao diện can be manually re-enabled, or automatically re-enabled with `errdisable recovery`
+- Like with Port Security, the Interface can be manually re-enabled, or automatically re-enabled with `errdisable recovery`

 ![image](https://github.com/psaumur/CCNA/assets/106411237/6586df19-5a58-4ca3-a316-bd0aeb2ce67c)

-- You wouldn’t set the limit rate to 1 since it’s so low, it would shut the Cổng immediately but this shows how RATE-LIMITING works
+- You wouldn’t set the limit rate to 1 since it’s so low, it would shut the Port immediately but this shows how RATE-LIMITING works

 `errdisable recovery cause dhcp-rate-limit`